 12Provide Internet, Intranet, and Webinar Training Classes and Resources

-If your company is not providing online training in your wiki or Intranet or other online employee resource, you are missing a golden opportunity for employee development.
+If your company is not providing online training in your wiki or intranet or another online employee resource, you are missing a golden opportunity for employee development.
 Portions of employee onboarding, access to company and departmental information, even your employee handbook, are better accessed online.
 Everything that any employee needs to know about your company should be accessible to employees online.

 You will invest time in vetting providers, but online training is a significant employee job training resource today - provided at work.
 From webinars to speakers to courses presented via telephone, employees or groups of employees can access online job training.